bluestrike2/nsdcf.org/content/programs/scholarships/fawcett-deslam.md

 ---
-title: "Fawcett Deslam Memorial Scholarship"
+title: Fawcett Deslam Memorial Scholarship
-date: 2017-12-15T12:28:00-05:00
+date: 2017-12-15 17:28:00 +0000
-draft: false
+draft: true

 ---

-Awarded to a student pursuing a degree in elementary education.
+This scholarship is for a graduating Norwin High School senior pursuing a degree in elementary education.